-Peekaboo is a 9.9 mile moderately trafficked out and back trail located near Blanding, Utah that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking, trail running, and camping and is accessible year-round.
+Squawflat Trail to Lost Canyon Peekaboo Trail is a 9.9 mile moderately trafficked out and back trail located near Blanding, Utah that offers scenic views and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 Directions from Needles Visitor Center: Drive westward along the main park road.
 Turn left before the campground to reach Squaw Flat Loop A Trailhead.
 From the trailhead follow the Squaw Canyon Trail 1.1 miles to the southeast and a junction with the Peekaboo Trail.